How to Prepare Your Mobile Home Park for Sale

 Are there specific legal considerations when selling a mobile home park in Texas?

 Yes, you need to follow state regulations and might need a broker license.
-It’s important to know the rights of residents, which could involve working with Homeowners’ Associations.
-Also, make sure you have the right legal documents, especially if you’re selling due to divorce or foreclosure.
+It’s important to know residents’ rights, which could involve working with Homeowners’ Associations.
+Also, ensure you have the right legal documents, especially if you sell due to divorce or foreclosure.

 What economic factors influence the value of a mobile home park?